-In contrast, we did not find low-mass central galaxies accreted by massive halos in the past in MDPL2-SAG.
+We find an absence of low-mass central galaxies accreted by massive halos in the past in MDPL2-SAG.
 The former satellites do not contribute to the two-halo conformity measured in this catalog.
-Therefore, the most likely explanation for the excess of correlation in sSFR between quenched target galaxies and their quenched neighbor galaxies in TNG300 is not applied to the targets in MDPL2-SAG.
-The remarkable drop in M$_{\rm 200}$ since $z \sim 0.46$ for Q targets, followed by the drops in M$_{\rm gas}$ and sSFR since $z \sim 0.43$ and $0.28$, respectively (Fig. \ref{fig:target_control_q_sf_SAG}), suggest that the tidal stripping of halo mass by massive neighbor halos \citep{Hahn_2009} can be responsible for the quenching of the target galaxies in MDPL2-SAG, which in turn may explain the two-halo conformity in this catalog.
+Compared with the study performed by \cite{Ayromlou_2023} using the SAM LGal-A21, both SAMs show that the former satellite galaxies contribute less than 20\% to the conformity signal.
+Since we found a negligible contribution of former satellites in MDPL2-SAG, we attribute the quantitative differences between these SAMs to the prescriptions applied in each model and the identification of former satellites in the catalogs.